FeanorTheElf/fheanor/examples/bgv_basics/Readme.md

 For more info on how to create and operate on ring elements, see `feanor-math`.

 **Note:** As opposed to other HE libraries, initial ciphertexts are created w.r.t. the modulus of the ring passed to `enc_sym()`.
-In particular, if created as shown above, fresh encryptions will be defined modulo the whole ciphertext modulus, including the "special modulus".
-Fheanor can also be used with a special modulus (by using a nonzero `special_modulus_factor_count` when creating key-switching keys).
-In this case, you either have to pass a ciphertext ring whose RNS base does not include the special modulus to `enc_sym()`, or modulus-switch ciphertexts to such an RNS base before performing key-switching.
+In particular, no "special modulus" (as in other FHE libraries) is used at this point.
+Instead, Fheanor implements a slightly less efficient variant of hybrid bootstrapping, where the special modulus is only chosen when performing a key-switch, hence gives much more flexibility.

 ## Homomorphic operations